Learn That Word

 Spelling convention serves multiple purposes.
 Among other things, it makes reading faster, clearer, and more effortless.

-The fact that we can read misspellings does nicht mean that they're a good idea, or that spelling is not important.
+The fact that we can read misspellings does not mean that they're a good idea, or that spelling is not important.
 A statement like that is a very superficial conclusion.

 The only thing this text proves is the vast potential of the brain.